winkerVSbecks/le-blog/_posts/2014-03-24-ellsworth-kelly-animated.md

 demo: http://winkervsbecks.github.io/ellsworthKellyAnimated
 ---

-In February 2014 Google launched their [DevArt](https://devart.withgoogle.com/#/about) project in partnership with [Barbican](https://www.barbican.org.uk/).
+In February 2014 Google launched it's [DevArt](https://devart.withgoogle.com/#/about) project in partnership with [Barbican](https://www.barbican.org.uk/).
 In Google's words:

 > DevArt is a celebration of art made with code by artists that push the possibilities of creativity - where technology is their canvas and code is their raw material.